THE SHORT STORY DAY AFRICA PRIZE

 - Type your document, using a single, clear font, 12-point size, double-spaced.
 The easiest font to use is Times New Roman, or a similar serif font.

-- Put the title of your story halfway down the cover page.
+- Put the title of your story at the top of the first page.
 Please give your story an original title.
 Please DO NOT title your story ID, SSDA Story or any similar version of such.
 Start your story immediately below the title.

 - Put an accurate word count at the top right.